heylaw/restful-api-standardization/README.md

 # RESTful API Guideline

 ## Overview
-DOT Indonesia has a guideline as well as standardization in making RESTful API.
+Heylaw has a guideline as well as standardization in making RESTful API.
 This is about how to design and develop RESTful API for internal developers or vendor partners in order that to ensure that APIs are developed according to standards.

 ## URL Design
 When determining an API’s URL structure, it is helpful to consider that all of its resources exist in a single “reference document” in which each resource is addressable at a unique path.
 Resources are grouped by type at the top level of this document.
 Individual resources are keyed by ID within these typed collections.
 Attributes and links within individual resources are uniquely addressable according to the resource object structure described above.